The following applies to travelling with children

 The rules concerning what is required for children travelling without a parent/guardian, or with only one parent/guardian, may vary from country to country.
 The following applies when entering or leaving Sweden.

 When travelling to and from countries outside the Schengen area, it is a requirement that all travellers, including children, must present a valid travel document.
+Also when leaving Sweden will a control of valid travel documents be performed, even for Swedish citizens leaving Sweden.

 The Police recommend that even when travelling within the Schengen area all travellers should carry their personal travel document, a passport or European identity card or other national ID card, with them.

-It is part of the work and responsibility of the Police to protect children by hindering and preventing criminal activities, such as trafficking in human beings or the abduction of a child by a non-custodial parent or by others.
+It is part of the work and responsibility of the Police to protect children by hindering and preventing criminal activities, such as human trafficking or the abduction of a child by a non-custodial parent or by others.
 What this means that in practice is that in connection with border controls additional questions may be asked or other measures be taken, such as searches of computer databases, for the purpose of ensuring that everything is in order, both when children are travelling unaccompanied or even when in the company of adults.

 The rules concerning what is required for children travelling without a parent/guardian, or with only one parent/guardian, may vary from country to country.
 The Police advise travellers to contact the relevant public authorities to check what is applicable and in effect in the country in question.